-If you n eed help, please call us on 1300 133 177 . ○ Ste p 1 - Provided my personal details. ○ Ste p 2 - Confirmed my eligibility to open an NGS Income or Transition to retirement account. ○ Ste p 3 Provided all the details for my initial investment.
-Attached the completed Transfer authority form if I am transferring money from another super fund.
-If applicable, I have claimed a tax deduction for personal contributions I have made to super before requesting this transfer, and understand I cannot claim a tax deduction if this transfer occurs first.
-More information is at ngssuper.com.au/deduction O Ste p 4 - Confirmed if I wish to set up my investments, income payments and drawdown strategy using Easy default . p 5 - Selected investment options for my account balance - if I don't select an investment option, the default option apply. p 6 - Chosen my drawdown strategy - if I don't select a drawdown strategy, my pension payments will be drawn portionally from the balance in each investment option within my account. p 7 - Selected my payment amount and frequency - if I don't select a payment amount, I will be paid the default payment bunt.
-If I don't select a payment frequency, my payments will be paid fortnightly. ○ Ste p 8 - Completed my banking details and attached proof of these details (such as a bank statement). ○ Ste p 9 - Completed my reversionary beneficiary nomination if applicable.
-This can't be set up later. rnatively, I have attached the Death benefit nomination form with my beneficiary nomination or I will complete this at a r time. ○ Ste p 10 - Attached proof of my identity. p 11 - If I am under age 60, I have completed and attached the ATO Tax file number declaration form (not compulsory, but may pay more tax than necessary if this form is not provided). ○ Ste p 12 - Completed third party authorisation if applicable. ○ Ste p 13 - Signed and dated the application form. per Specialists can help you complete forms or answer questions you may have.
-Book a time that suits you to meet virtually the phone at ngssuper.com.au/chat Please r return all completed forms to: uper
+- Provided all the details for my initial investment. - Attached the completed Transfer authority form if I am transferring money from another super fund. - If applicable, I have claimed a tax deduction for personal contributions I have made to super before requesting this transfer, and understand I cannot claim a tax deduction if this transfer occurs first.
+More information is at ngssuper.com.au/deduction - Step 4 Confirmed if I wish to set up my investments, income payments and drawdown strategy using Easy default. - Step 5 Selected investment options for my account balance if I don't select an investment option, the default option will apply. - Step 6 Chosen my drawdown strategy if I don't select a drawdown strategy, my pension payments will be drawn proportionally from the balance in each investment option within my account. - Step 7 Selected my payment amount and frequency if I don't select a payment amount, I will be paid the default payment amount.
+If I don't select a payment frequency, my payments will be paid fortnightly. - Step 8 Completed my banking details and attached proof of these details (such as a bank statement). - Step 9 Completed my reversionary beneficiary nomination if applicable.

+This can't be set up later.

+Alternatively, I have attached the Death benefit nomination form with my beneficiary nomination or I will complete this at a later time.

+- Step 10 Attached proof of my identity. - Step 11 If I am under age 60, I have completed and attached the ATO Tax file number declaration form (not compulsory, but you may pay more tax than necessary if this form is not provided). - Step 12 Completed third party authorisation if applicable. - Step 13 Signed and dated the application form.

+NGS Super Specialists can help you complete forms or answer questions you may have.
+Book a time that suits you to meet virtually or over the phone at ngssuper.com.au/chat
-GPO Box 4303

-MELBOURNE VIC 3001
+Please return all completed forms to: NGS Super GPO Box 4303 MELBOURNE VIC 3001

-NGS Income account and NGS Transition to retirement account
+NGS Income account and NGS Transition to retirement account Application form

-Application form